 By August 2016, that number jumped to 360,000.
 Staying informed helps you avoid breaking rules by accident.

 Make it a habit to check Twitter’s Terms of Service and community guidelines often.
-This helps you keep up with new rules and avoid getting suspended.
+This helps you stay updated on new rules and avoid suspension.
 In 2018, Twitter removed fake follower accounts, affecting many public figures.